openebs/website/website/src/blogs/openebs-0-5-enables-storage-policies-for-kubernetes-persistent-volumes.md

 Some notable changes include:

 - Storage Policy Enforcement Framework that allows DevOps teams to deploy a customized storage
-- Extend OpenEBS API Server to expose volume snapshot api
+- Extend OpenEBS API Server to expose volume snapshot API
 - Support for deploying OpenEBS via helm charts
 - Support for monitor and get insights into OpenEBS volumes via Prometheus and Grafana
 - Sample Deployment YAMLs and corresponding Policy enabled Storage Classes for several stateful applications